KOSASIH/ExoTech-Trailblazer/README.md

 The predicted trajectory for the given factors is 250,000 km.

 Please note that this is a simplified example and the actual calculations and simulations involved in predicting spacecraft trajectories are much more complex.
 This code serves as a starting point and can be further enhanced and customized based on specific requirements and constraints.

+# Natural Language Processing (NLP) System for Space Exploration and Colonization

+## Setup

+To use the NLP system, you need to install the required libraries and models.
+Run the following [commands to set up the environment](